marcusoftnet/marcusoftnet.github.io/_posts/2018-06-05-refactoring-an-old-koa---or-how-i-learned-a-lot-modern-javascript_iv.md

 };
 ```

 This is one of those times where integration tests are nice.
-Because we didn't change the behaviour and external API but only the internals.
+Because we didn't change the behavior and external API but only the internals.

 Because it works… But does it really… No and I'll try to explain why.